Ramin-Bateni/crud-nestjs/README.md

 - Persistent volume for MongoDB data
 - Custom network for service communication

-### Docker Configuration Files

-1. `docker-compose.yml`: Defines the services, networks, and volumes
-2. `Dockerfile`: Builds the NestJS application image

 ### Running with Docker

-To start the application using Docker:

 ```bash
 # Build and start the containers